 Eberhard Arnold and Emmy von Hollander were engaged on Good Friday, 1907 in the city of Halle.
 Each put pen to paper not long after their first parting – and thus began a flurry of letters that would continue for almost three years as Eberhard finished his studies in Breslau.

-Breslau might be hours away from Halle, but corresponding was easy for a young couple newly in love.
+Breslau might have been hours away from Halle, but corresponding was easy for a young couple newly in love.
 Thanks to the efficient German postal system, letters mailed from a train station generally arrived within a day, even on weekends.
 Eberhard and Emmy wrote almost daily; Eberhard’s close acquaintance with the leaders of the Halle revival, and Emmy’s own intense involvement in it, gave them both plenty to tell each other.
 But beyond such news, both wanted much more – a relationship based on discovering what it means to follow Jesus.
 These were no ordinary love letters.
 In their correspondence each could help the other to strengthen their faith.

 April 3, 1907